blawok/crypto-quick-view/README.md

 ## TODO

 - [x] Add update functionality
+- [ ] Reconstruct appending to database functionality (get rid of unnecessary tables)
 - [ ] Chart choose by user
 - [ ] Forms in each template
 - [ ] Add other cryptocurrencies
 - [ ] Add time series analysis
+- [ ] Add description of app's logic (whole process more technically)

 ## Contributing